seandhanda/Home/README.md

 Hey, I am an undergraduate student pursuing a Bachelor of Commerce degree in Business and Computer Science at Sauder School of Business, UBC.
 I've successfully completed CPSC 110, and am currently enrolled in CPSC 210.

-I have a passion for problem solving and software development with a keen interest in new technologies and enjoy working outside of my comfort zone.

 🌱 I'M CURRENTLY LEARNING: